 Geology Program Alum Dr. John Grant: The Sky is No Limit

 The Sky is No LimitTwenty-three years after his graduation, Dr. John Grant '82 is having a blast "driving" remote-controlled vehicles.
 You may ask yourself, "Is this his job?"
 Yes it is, and it's literally out of this world.

-John recently returned to SUNY Plattsburgh as a Distinguished Visiting Alumnus (DVA).
+Close Relationship With Faculty Make the DifferenceJohn also remembers faculty members who supported him through his journey to discover his potential while a student at SUNY Plattsburgh."Dr. Glenn Myer was an outstanding advisor.
+He helped me to take classes that helped me find what I wanted to do," Grant explained.
+"Skip Barnette and Joseph Bodenrader were two other encouraging professors.
+Bodenrader helped me to understand math in a way that no one else had been able to."John recently returned to SUNY Plattsburgh as a Distinguished Visiting Alumnus (DVA).
 The DVA program brings alumni back to campus to talk about their experiences since graduating from Plattsburgh State and to share new ideas with students.
 As part of the program, John met with many students, faculty and staff.
 He was a special guest lecturer in several classes and gave a public presentation, "My Other Cars are on Mars: Driving the Mars Exploration Rovers."

-To learn more about the Geology Program at Plattsburgh State, please contact:
+Want to Learn More?To learn more about the Geology Program at Plattsburgh State, please contact:Dr. Robert Fuller (Director)

 Campus Location: Hudson Hall, 102, Plattsburgh, NY 12901